NecipAkgz/fhevm-example-factory/README.md

 **Advantages:**
 - 🚀 **No Repository Clone** - Install and run directly via `npx`
-- 📦 **Always Up-to-Date** - Automatically downloads latest examples from GitHub
+- ⚡ **Offline Capable** - All files bundled, no network needed during scaffolding
 - 🔧 **Works Anywhere** - No local dependencies or setup required
 - 🎯 **Production Ready** - Ideal for scaffolding new dApps or integrating into existing projects